Chicago-Based Developers Snap Up Charlotte Trophy Office Tower for $36.5M, Unveil Redevelopment Plans

 Leiada Krözjhen / Unsplash

-In a bold play for Charlotte’s increasingly competitive office market, Chicago-based Riverside Investment & Development and Singerman Real Estate have closed on the acquisition of the former Two Wells Fargo Center at 301 S. Tryon St. for a reported $36.5 million.
+In a bold play for Charlotte's urban core, Chicago-based Riverside Investment & Development and Singerman Real Estate have closed on the acquisition of the former Two Wells Fargo Center at 301 S. Tryon St. for a reported $36.5 million.
 The purchase sets the stage for a comprehensive redevelopment of the more than 800,000-square-foot asset, which has been rebranded as 301 South Tryon.
-The deal was brokered by a CBRE team led by Patrick Gildea and Matt Smith, who represented the undisclosed seller in the transaction.
+The deal was brokered by a CBRE team led by Patrick Gildea and Matt Smith, who represented the seller, Wells Fargo & Co., in the transaction.

 Key Details

-The $36.5 million purchase price highlights a compelling value-add opportunity for the Riverside-Singerman joint venture, translating to roughly $45 per square foot for a well-located, institutional-scale asset in the heart of Charlotte's central business district.
+The $36.5 million purchase price highlights a compelling value-add opportunity for the Riverside-Singerman joint venture for a well-located, institutional-scale asset in the heart of Charlotte's central business district.

 Market Context

 This transaction offers a telling snapshot of the broader commercial real estate landscape, where well-capitalized investors are seizing opportunities in premium urban assets at a fraction of their replacement cost.
-For CRE professionals, the $45-per-square-foot acquisition basis represents a steep discount compared to new construction costs, providing the new owners with considerable runway to invest in capital improvements while remaining highly competitive on rental rates.
+The scale of the $200 million redevelopment commitment — against a $36.5 million acquisition price — underscores the new owners' long-term confidence in Charlotte's economic fundamentals.

 #charlotte#office#redevelopment#value-add#riverside-investment